yanivduke/SAP-SDK/README.md

 # introduction

-This article includes a basic knowledge about **S** AP **D** evelopment **K** it (SDK).
+This article includes a basic knowledge about **S**AP **D**evelopment **K**it (SDK).

-[SAP](https://en.wikipedia.org/wiki/SAP_Business_One) software is an ERP that provides several modules which handles different business processes.
+[SAP](https://en.wikipedia.org/wiki/SAP_Business_One) software is an ERP that provides several modules which handle different business processes.

-The SDK allows software customizations and integration in a safe, complete and organize environment, as opposed to writing direct SQL statements to SQL Server&#39;s SAP database.
+The SDK allows software customizations and integration in a safe, complete and organized environment, as opposed to writing direct SQL statements to SQL Server&#39;s SAP database.

-SAP business one ERP software works with many databases - the key ones are DB2, MS SQL, Oracle and HANA.
+The SAP business one ERP software works with many databases - the key ones are DB2, MS SQL, Oracle, and HANA.

-It is possible to read data directly from database, but it is **forbidden** to add new data or change data (write operation) directly to database because of the following reasons:
+It is possible to read data directly from the database, but it is **forbidden** to add new data or change data (write operation) directly to the database because of the following reasons:

-- SAP warranty – SAP wont supports damages caused by direct change of SAP data.
+- SAP warranty – SAP won&#39;t supports damages caused by a direct change of SAP data.
-- Data integrity – depended data won&#39;t be update.
+- Data integrity – depended on data won&#39;t be updated.
-- Performance – update deadlocks and other performance problem caused by writing data without que or buffer.
+- Performance – update deadlocks and other performance problem caused by writing data without queue or buffer.

 # principles

 In order to use the SB1 SDK properly it is important to understand some basic principles:

-Data integrity – update via SB1 SDK force the same validation as the SAP client application, so you cannot change prices on closed status document or add document without fill-in all mandatory fields, and more other validation rules that happend on application screen like values range and type.
+Data integrity – update via SB1 SDK force the same validation as the SAP client application, so you cannot change prices on a closed status document or add document without fill-in all mandatory fields, and more other validation rules that happen on application screen like values range and type.

 Document identity is not DocNum but DocEntry!